 10 Signs Why Your SMB Needs a Warehouse Management System

-In today’s high tech and fast paced world, your competitors are businesses who are keeping customers happy with faster and better services for less.
-Due to retailers like Amazon, who are raising the bar on rapid, error‐free fulfillment at extremely low cost per unit, consumers today expect that orders will consistently ship the same day, without mistakes or any wrong items.
+In today’s environment your business must be better, faster, and smarter about everything.
+Your competitors are keeping customers happy with faster and better services for less.
+Due to retailers like Amazon, who have raised the bar on rapid, error‐free fulfillment at extremely low cost per unit, consumers today expect that orders will consistently ship the same day, without mistakes.
 As a result, small to medium size businesses (SMBs) should be concerned about if the performance of their business is being impacted due to lack of Warehouse Management System (WMS).

 Warehouses and distribution centers are dynamic environments where many different challenges arise.
 The truth is, SMBs simply cannot afford to keep using a manual paper‐based approach to manage warehouse, because any business that is slow or sloppy in their warehouse and fulfillment operations, risks losing customers to those that can execute well.